SamKirby22/crypto-castle-rules/rules.md

 Each Task must define some quantifiable Output (a document, commit, etc) that a user can produce to be eligible to [Claim](#26-claims) the specified reward.

-There are four types of Task available:
+There are five types of Task available:

-- [Concept Tasks](#251-concept-tasks) - the initial creation of a Concept that results in the creation of a new Bounty
+- [Stakeholder Tasks](#251-stakeholder-tasks) - any input against the bounty not covered by other task types, including the initial creation of the Bounty's Concept

 - [Specification Tasks](#252-specification-tasks) - work that provides the detail necessary to define Production Tasks

+- [Design Tasks](#253-design-tasks) - work that provides plans or visual representation of requirements defined within Specification Tasks

-- [Production Tasks](#253-production-tasks) - work related to Tasks required to complete Project, Service and Job bounties
+- [Production Tasks](#254-production-tasks) - work related to Tasks required to complete Project, Service and Job bounties

-- [QA Tasks](#254-qa-tasks) - work that assures the quality of Production Tasks
+- [QA Tasks](#255-qa-tasks) - work that assures the quality of Production Tasks

-> Each Task Type is represented as a named Checklist on the Bounty’s Trello Card, except for Concept Tasks, which are implicitly completed when a Concept is Accepted by an Admin.
+> Each Task Type is represented as a named Checklist on the Bounty’s Trello Card.

-### 2.5.1 Concept Tasks
+### 2.5.1 Stakeholder Tasks

-A Concept Task is defined as the [submission of new Concept](#31-proposing-concepts) by a user.
+Stakeholder Tasks incentivize bounty contributions by interested parties such as subject matter experts or Product Owners.

-The [Claim](#34-claiming-tasks) for a Concept Reward is considered to be implicit and approved as soon as an Admin [Accepts](#41-accepting-concepts) the Concept.
+The [Claim](#34-claiming-tasks) for a new Concept Reward is a Stakeholder task implicitly approved as soon as an Admin [Accepts](#41-accepting-concepts) the Concept.

-Note that several Bounties can be [forked](#424-forking-bounties) from a single Concept, however, the Concept reward is only paid the first time the Concept is accepted.

 ### 2.5.2 Specification Tasks

-Specification Tasks define how [Production Tasks](#253-production-tasks) should be completed and [QA'd](#254-qa-tasks).
+Specification Tasks define how [Production Tasks](#254-production-tasks) should be completed and/or [QA'd](#255-qa-tasks).

-The output is usually a document such as a Design Requirements doc, Functional Specification, or any resource that enables output relating to achieving the Value Proposition of the Bounty to be produced effectively.
+The output is usually a document such as a Functional or QA Specification, or any resource that enables output relating to achieving the Value Proposition of the Bounty to be produced and QA'd effectively.

 Admins measure the quality of the Specification in terms of its fitness for purpose and adequate detail level to define the Production Tasks a [Contributor](#15-users) needs to implement it.

+### 2.5.3 Design Tasks

+Design Tasks provide visual representation of the product, system or project defined in [Specification Tasks](#254-production-tasks).

+Usually Design Tasks output Figma, wireframes or any other file that can be used as a visual guide for productions tasks.

+Design output should be functional, asthetically pleasing and should meet the needs of the intended audience.

-### 2.5.3 Production Tasks
+### 2.5.4 Production Tasks

 Production Tasks are the actual output of a Bounty that deliver the value proposition.

 Usually Production Tasks output some code or a working product, but if the Bounty is for example a research project, the Production Tasks could output documents or analysis, or any format that satisfies the goals of the Bounty.

-### 2.5.4 QA Tasks
+### 2.5.5 QA Tasks

 Quality Assurance tasks validate and test that [Production Tasks](#253-production-tasks) meet their [Specification](#252-specification-tasks).

-Most Production Tasks should require related QA tasks, and Specifications should include a QA plan to provide a clear and easy way to measure how well a Production Task meets its spec when the QA is performed.
+Most Production Tasks require related QA tasks.
+Specifications can include a QA plan to provide a clear and easy way to measure how well a Production Task meets its spec when the QA is performed.

-QA Tasks must reference the relevant Specification or Production Task and produce some QA report output.
+QA Tasks must reference the relevant Specification, Design or Production Task and produce some QA report output.

 > It is recommended to use the [QA Report Template](#63-bounty-system) unless the admin requests an alternative format.